London may be moving beyond the peak of the omicron variant

 “That’s what we saw last January, when we had 34,000 simultaneously hospitalized covid patients,” he told ITV.
 “The interesting bit is every single chief executive I’m speaking to is saying they’re not seeing those large numbers of seriously ill older people.”

-Hopson tweeted, “London should be able to cope this week.
+Hopson tweeted: “London should be able to cope this week.
 But we need to recognize that ‘coping’ underplays the degree of pressure trusts and their front-line staff are under.”